Wireframe: Definition, challenges and explanations

 The wireframe has several advantages:

-- Better communication: all stakeholders share a clear vision of the project.
+• Better communication: all stakeholders share a clear vision of the project.

-However, it also has disadvantages:
+However, it also has its drawbacks:

-- Requires a good understanding of the process to be used effectively.
+• Requires a good understanding of the process to be used effectively.

-Concrete examples and use cases of wireframes
+Concrete examples and wireframe use cases

-The best resources and tools for wireframing
+The best wireframe resources and tools

 What are the differences between a wireframe and a prototype?